asiaat/users-api/README.md

 - Ensure that the redirect URI in the Laravel application matches the one set in the Google API Console.
 - Check for any domain mismatches or typos in the Google API Console settings.
 - This guide focusing on local testing with `localhost` URLs.
 Ensure that these settings match your actual development setup.

+## Post-Installation
+After completing these steps, your "Customer" API should be fully set up and operational in your local development environment.
+You can start developing and testing your API endpoints as per your project requirements.

+## Notes
+- Ensure that all environment variables in the `.env` file are correctly set to avoid any configuration issues.
+- Regularly update your dependencies with Composer to maintain the latest versions.
+- Keep your PHP version updated to the latest stable release for optimal performance and security.

+Absolutely, I can adjust the Google Authentication setup section to reflect the settings for your test/development environment.
+Here's the updated section: